dattalab/dopamine-reinforces-spontaneous-behavior/readme.md

 1. If you get a `no space left on device error` during a long-running multi-processing calculation via Joblib this is likely due to `/dev/shm` filling up on a Linux system.
 A simple fix is to set `import tempfile; temp_folder=tempfile.gettempdir()` in your `Parallel` call.
 This can also be set via the `JOBLIB_TEMP_FOLDER` environment variable.
 In the bash environment you are running Jupyter from set `export JOBLIB_TEMP_FOLDER=/tmp`.
 Or in your notebook `import os; os.environ['JOBLIB_TEMP_FOLDER'] = '/tmp' `
 2. If your kernel dies while attempting to run `_reformat_zenodo_downloads.ipynb`, make sure you're running the notebook on a machine with at least 160GB of memory, as one of the data files (`optoda_raw_data/closed_loop_behavior_transfer.parquet`) uses that much memory to load.
 This preprocessing step reduces the amount of memory you need to run many of the subsequent figure generating notebooks.
 However, there may be a few notebooks that require more memory.
+3. Please submit an issue if you experience problems running the code.